The inView

 The amount of the target element that needs to be within the viewport boundaries to be considered in view.

-, for any of the element, or "all"
+, for some of the element, or "all"

 , for all of the element.